-- You can bring your own food into the zoo which is helpful for saving money and families with dietary restrictions.
+- You can bring your own food into the zoo, which helps save money and families with dietary restrictions.
 Large food containers like coolers are prohibited.

 - Glass, alcohol, and straws are all not permitted to be brought in.
 Straws are unavailable at park concession stands as they are not safe for animals should they blow away.

-- Sadly, the giant pandas have returned to China so they are not on display anymore so let the kids know not to expect them.
+- Sadly, the giant pandas have returned to China, so they are not on display anymore.
+Let the kids know not to expect them.

-- If the kids feel sad that their favorite animal isn’t in view, let them know that the exhibits were created to mimic their natural habits, which includes hiding spaces that help them feel safe.
+- If the kids feel sad that their favorite animal isn’t in view, let them know that the exhibits were created to mimic their natural habits, including hiding spaces that help them feel safe.

 San Diego Zoo Children’s Tickets and Annual Passes

 I work with aRes Travel to bring readers exclusive discounts on San Diego Zoo and other theme park tickets.
 I may generate revenue via purchases made through links to their site below.